mee-jieling/mee-jieling.github.io/index.md

 ## 📢 News

-- **[2025-08-06]** 🎉 Two papers by Mater student **Ruifeng Zhao** have been **ACCEPTED** for publication in [MDPI Machines](https://www.mdpi.com/2075-1702/13/8/678) and ASME Journal of Tribology.
+- **[2025-08-06]** 🎉 Two papers by Master student **Ruifeng Zhao** have been **ACCEPTED** for publication in [MDPI Machines](https://www.mdpi.com/2075-1702/13/8/678) and ASME Journal of Tribology.
 The two papers focus on the CFD approaches for oil–air two-phase flow in high-speed lubricated rolling bearings and the quantitative analysis of gear churning loss in helicopter transmission lubrication systems, respectively.
   <p align="center">
     <table>
       <tr>